 For a start, you don’t have to buy a whole watercolor kit.
 It is better to start with the three basic colors red, yellow, and blue because this way we learn to mix colors right from the beginning.
 In addition, three paint tubes or paint pots are much cheaper than a whole kit.

 By the way, the price differences between the various manufacturers are mostly due to the pigment density of the watercolors.
 Expensive watercolor paints are usually more heavily pigmented and will last much longer.
 With cheap watercolor paints, it is the exact opposite.
-If you are not sure whether watercolor painting is the right thing for you, you can certainly invest in the cheaper option.
+If you are not sure whether painting with watercolor is the right thing for you, you can certainly invest in the cheaper option.